theurgi/help/examples/extending-built-ins/README.md

 ## Import modules

-First we'll import `help` along with its built-in Generators and [chalk](https://github.com/chalk/chalk) for coloring.
+First, import `help` along with its built-in Generators and [chalk](https://github.com/chalk/chalk) for coloring.

 ```ts
 import chalk from 'chalk'